-ccording to investigations undertaken by the anthropologists Ciudad Perdida was built by the Tairona indigenous culture around A.D.
+According to investigations undertaken by the anthropologists Ciudad Perdida was built by the Tairona indigenous culture around A.D.
 700 and it was the most important urban centre among the 250 indigenous settlements discovered so far in the Sierra Nevada de Santa Marta.
 Its population oscillated between 1,400 and 3,000 inhabitants.

-Teyuna, as it is also called, included more than 250 terraces distributed in eight "neighbourhoods" where they lived, worked and performed religious ceremonies.
+Teyuna, as it is also called, included more than 250 terraces distributed in eight 'neighbourhoods' where they lived, worked and performed religious ceremonies.
 The sectors of the city were communicated through a network of paved roads and stairs located on the slopes that guaranteed access to the fields of crops.

 The secret of this successful architecture was the prevention of the soil erosion caused by the rains in the slopes of the hills thanks to the channelling of the rainwater that allowed an effective management of this natural resource.